-When first presented in 2017, results for ECHELON-1 showed a modest modified progression-free survival (PFS) benefit for brentuximab vedotin when given with chemotherapy in patients with previously untreated stage III or IV classic Hodgkin lymphoma.
+When first presented in 2017, results for ECHELON-1 (NCT01712490) showed a modest modified progression-free survival (PFS) benefit for brentuximab vedotin when given with chemotherapy in patients with previously untreated stage III or IV classic Hodgkin lymphoma.1

-Six years later, the answer at the 2022 annual meeting of the American Society of Clinical Oncology (ASCO) is a resounding yes, according to Stephen M. Ansell, MD, PhD, of the Mayo Clinic.
-Ansell presented a prespecified update for ECHELON-1, which showed that over the long haul, the new combination with brentuximab vedotin cuts the risk of death by 41% and the risk of secondary cancers for patients whose Hodgkin lymphoma is already advanced when diagnosed.
-Ansell presented results Friday that showed:
+Six years later, the answer at the 2022 American Society of Clinical Oncology (ASCO) Annual Meeting was a resounding yes, according to Stephen M. Ansell, MD, PhD, professor of medicine, Mayo Clinic College of Medicine, Rochester, Minnesota.
+On June 3, Ansell presented a prespecified update for ECHELON-1, which showed that over the long haul, the new combination with brentuximab vedotin cut the risk of death by 41% and the risk of secondary cancers for patients whose Hodgkin lymphoma was already advanced when they received their diagnosis.2 The results demonstrated that:

-Ansell reviewed the design of ECHELON-1 and reminded the audience of several key design elements: patients were randomized 1:1 to receive up to 6 cycles of A + AVD (n = 664) or ABVD (n = 670) on day 1 and 15 every 28 days.
-He noted that 15% of the patients were over age 60, and a quarter had poor prognostic factors.
+Ansell reviewed the design of ECHELON-1 and reminded the audience of several key elements: patients were randomly assigned 1:1 to receive up to 6 cycles of A + AVD (n = 664) or ABVD (n = 670) on days 1 and 15 every 28 days.
+He noted that 15% of patients were over age 60 years, and one-fourth had poor prognostic factors.
 Given this starting point, Ansell said the 6-year OS results are remarkable.

-Results were mostly consistent across subgroups, including age, but the one difference was that male patients appeared to have greater benefit than female patients.
+Results were mostly consistent across subgroups, including age.
+However, the one difference was that male patients appeared to have greater benefit than female patients.

-A commentator on the abstract, Alison J. Moskowitz, MD, of Memorial Sloan Kettering Cancer Center, said the latest data from ECHELON-1 highlight how far the treatment landscape has come in Hodgkin lymphoma since the 1960s, when the disease was “universally fatal.”
+A commentator on the abstract, Alison J. Moskowitz, MD, clinical director of Lymphoma at Memorial Sloan Kettering Cancer Center in New York, New York, said the latest data from ECHELON-1 highlight how far the treatment landscape has come in Hodgkin lymphoma since the 1960s, when the disease was “universally fatal.”

 But the other issue was whether the observed benefit mattered.
-“Many people questioned whether this difference was big enough to justify the higher rates of peripheral neuropathy, as well as the cost—and also the requirement for growth factors and for getting the highest rates of neutropenic fever.”
+“Many people questioned whether this difference was big enough to justify the higher rates of peripheral neuropathy—as well as the [therapy’s] cost—and also the requirement for growth factors and for getting the highest rates of neutropenic fever.”

-With more follow up, the PFS was maintained, she said, and was transferred to OS.
+With more follow-up, the PFS was maintained, she said, and transferred to OS.
 “I agree with the prior speakers that this is now a preferred treatment for stage III and stage IV Hodgkin lymphoma.”